HoerTech-gGmbH/openMHA/README.md

 * Bilateral adaptive differential microphones
 * Delay-and-subtract beamformer

-For references and more information see README.txt in the *reference_algorithms* directory.
+For references and more information see file README.md in the *reference_algorithms* directory.

 ## References for individual algorithms